-Here’s 5 creative ways on how to use 1 wedding ceremony backdrop, all in one day!
+Here are 5 creative ways on how to use 1 wedding ceremony backdrop, all in one day!

 I know this is obvious so I won’t expand on this much.
-Just one really important tip to keep in mind – make sure the florist knows that the wedding ceremony backdrop is meant to be moved around few more times!
+Just one really important tip to keep in mind – make sure the florist knows that the wedding ceremony backdrop is meant to be moved around a few more times!
 That’s why it’s imperative that it can be easily moved and that it will stay together until the end of the evening.
 It may be a bit of a challenge but there’s plenty of creative options to make that possible!

 This couple had a stunning flower arch for their Plas Dinam wedding and it was very detailed and sturdy!
 The amazing Sasha at Sassflower waited until the outdoor ceremony was over to make sure the arch was safely moved to the wedding reception location.
-Needless to say the arch was the main attraction of the decoration and lots of selfies were taken afterwards!
+Needless to say the arch was the main attraction of the decoration and lots of selfies were taken afterward!

 Another fun example is of a wedding ceremony we shot at Coombe Lodge in Somerset.
 Several rings covered in foliage were used for the wedding ceremony backdrop.

 Read on to see how the same foliage rings were used by The Wilde Bunch for the wedding reception main table!

 Do you want to have beautiful group shots to print all over your house?
 What about using that gorgeous wedding ceremony backdrop you adore?
 It’s also a beautiful way of tying everything together and having those details you love most in your favorite shots!
 Photographers love making use of wedding ceremony backdrops if possible so I doubt they would say no to the idea.
 We’ve had plenty of occasions when we could use it for the formal shots and everyone seemed to love the result!